What is a temporary condition or injury?

 - Classroom Accessibility : If you need to determine the accessibility of a particular classroom or building, the Digital Classroom Services website is a good place to start.

-- Wheelchair or scooter rentals : If you are having difficulty getting to or from classes, renting a wheelchair or scooter may be helpful.
+- If you are having difficulty getting to or from classes, renting a wheelchair or scooter may be helpful.

-- Self-Reporting Absences: For absences in class or labs less than a week that are not confidential in nature, students need to inform faculty directly by using the Absence Reporting System (ARS) (https://sims.rutgers.edu/ssra/)
+- Self-Reporting Absences: For absences in class or labs less than a week that are not confidential in nature, students need to inform faculty directly by using the Absence Reporting System (ARS) (https://sims.rutgers.edu/ssra/).
+RBHS students should contact their faculty directly through the contact information on their syllabi.

-- If you have missed course work or a lab due to a temporary condition or injury, please notify your professor as soon as the injury or incident occurs and attempt to work with them about making up the work.
-If additional assistance or verification is needed about your injury, you should work with your academic advisor or the Dean of Students at your campus.
+If you have missed course work or a lab due to a temporary condition or injury, please notify your professor as soon as the injury or incident occurs and attempt to work with them about making up the work.
+If additional assistance or verification is needed about your injury, you should work with your academic advisor or the Dean of Students at your campus or school.

 - Class Notes